fugue/regula/docs/src/usage.md

 #### Terraform input

-Regula operates on Terraform HCL code and JSON plans.
+Regula operates on Terraform source code and JSON plans.

 You can pass in an HCL file or a directory containing an HCL file: